Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🎨 Known For: Michigan’s “Art Coast,” galleries, boutiques, fine dining

-Don’t Miss: Star of Saugatuck paddle boat cruise
+Don’t Miss: Star of Saugatuck paddleboat cruise

 Oval Beach